Repeat Prescriptions Policy

 Medical Prescriptions

-- A written prescription can be given for a maximum of 6 months.
+• A written prescription or dispensed prescription can be given for a maximum of 6 months.

 Flea/Worm Prevention Prescriptions

-- The prescription is animal specific.
+• The prescription is animal specific.
 The animal must have been examined within the last 12 months.
+Examination and prescription must be done at the same time.

-- The prescription should be in the form of 3-months plus 3 repeats.
+• The prescription should be in the form of 1-month plus 11 repeats.

 Prescription Fees